 If you are denied traditional life insurance coverage because you have a severe case of type 1 diabetes, there are other ways to get the financial protection you need for your loved ones.

 Guaranteed issue life insurance is great for high-risk individuals with severe type 1 diabetes.
-As long as you do not currently have a terminal illness, you’re likely to be approved for coverage.
+As long as you do not have a terminal illness, you’re likely to be approved for coverage.
 However, it’s more expensive than simplified issue whole life insurance and offers lower maximum coverage amounts, typically at or below $25,000.

 Simplified issue life insurance is a type of whole life insurance that is good for people who don’t qualify for a fully underwritten life insurance policy but are only considered moderate risk.
-Qualification depends on how severe your type 1 diabetes is, so coverage is not a guarantee.
+Eligibility depends on how severe your type 1 diabetes is, so coverage is not a guarantee.
 You’ll have to answer a detailed medical questionnaire, but there’s no medical exam involved.
 This is your best bet for getting an affordable life insurance policy with coverage up to $50,000.

 Some employers offer group life insurance as an employee benefit.
 Your coverage depends on your employment status.
 Your employer pays most or all of the premium costs, so if you lose your job or switch companies, you’ll no longer be insured.

 Group life insurance offered by employers does not typically require traditional underwriting, so it’s available even if you have pre-existing conditions like type 1 diabetes.
 Employer sponsored life insurance policies don’t provide enough coverage to fully protect your family if you die, but it’s better than having no coverage at all, so we recommend taking advantage of this perk if it’s available.